axelvaldez/radical-companies/_posts/2024/2024-07-28-an-alternative-to-fiat.markdown

 ---

 <div style='display:none; '>
- <p>Fiat is our name for the system we live in today, based on capital and competiton.
+ <p>Fiat is our name for the system we live in today, based on capital and competition.
 Corp, LLC, LLP, etc., they are all owned by one or a few people.</p>
  <p>Radical is an alternative to it.</p>
 </div>